Google Drive vs. VOX Cloud

-Loop for VOX turns out to be a worthy rival of Google Drive as the solution designed specifically for music.
+VOX Cloud turns out to be a worthy rival of Google Drive as the solution designed specifically for music.

 Google Drive capacity depends on your budget.
 15GB are given to you free of charge from the very beginning.
 However, this is the space you are given for your emails too, not only the files you upload to the Drive yourself.
 You can extend your Google Drive’s capacity to 30TB.

-Loop for VOX doesn’t count storage capacity.
+VOX Cloud (previously called LOOP) doesn’t count storage capacity.
 It stores the UNLIMITED amount of music.
 Hence, you get much MORE than even 30TB!
-It can be 250,000 songs or 2,500,000 full quality FLAC songs and even MORE, there is no edge for the true audiophile’s music in Loop.
+It can be 250,000 songs or 2,500,000 full quality FLAC songs and even MORE, there is no edge for the true audiophile’s music in cloud.

 Google Drive accepts all file formats.
 We mean literally all: videos, archives, text documents, music, anything.
 If you have a large music collection in FLAC and upload it into the Drive, it will compress all your music into MP3s, though.
 The waste of the money you paid for your FLACs, isn’t it?

 VOX Cloud won’t accept your wedding videos or the research paper you wrote in your freshman year.
 It will, however, accept any of the following file formats in unlimited amounts: aif, aiff, ape, alac, aac, m4a, mp4, caf, flac, mp1, mp2, mp3, mpc, sd2, vorbis ogg, spx, tta, wav, wma.
 Audio formats supported but played after downloading only in Loop (not streaming): it, mod, m4b, s3m, ay, mo3.